 – Jo Caulfield

-Artists we’ve had perform include Frank Sidebottom, Jim Bob, Ed Harcourt, Adem, Jo Caulfield, Isy Suttie, Josie Long, Kiosk of Champions, Josh Weller, Luke Wright, Scroobius Pip, Laura Dockrill, Pictish Trail, The Langley Sisters, Sam Lewis, John Hegley, Kate Tempest, Tim Clare, Francesca Beard, Martin Newell, Ladygarden, Helen Arney, Elvis McGonegall, Jay Foreman and many, many others.
+Artists we’ve had perform include Jenny Eclair, Frank Sidebottom, James Yorkston, Jim Bob, Ed Harcourt, Adem, Jo Caulfield, Isy Suttie, Josie Long, James Campbell, Kiosk of Champions, Josh Weller, Luke Wright, Will Birch, Scroobius Pip, Laura Dockrill, Pictish Trail, The Langley Sisters, Land Observations, Helen McCookerybook, Sam Lewis, John Hegley, Kate Tempest, Tim Clare, Francesca Beard, Martin Newell, Ladygarden, Helen Arney, Elvis McGonegall, Gideon Conn, Jay Foreman and many, many others.

 We are a non-profit organisation with very little funding, run entirely by volunteers for the passion of the arts.
-Any money received on the door goes straight back into the running of the event – advertising, paying acts, promotion, printing, research etc. We received Arts Council funding for a small Sundown project back in 2008 called How Many Roads? and towards our Village Green stage/tent in 2012.
+Any money received on the door goes straight back into the running of the event – advertising, paying acts, promotion, printing, research etc. We received Arts Council funding for a small Sundown project back in 2008 called How Many Roads?, towards our Village Green stage/tent in 2012 and for an 18-month programme from June 2013-Oct 2014.
 Sundown is moving into the world of curating and producing having taken inspiration from events such as the Meltdown festival at the South Bank Centre and the ATP events.

 However, we still like to stage local events in Southend and Essex as this is where we started and it shan’t be forgotten.